 Roger Williams University

 Cyber security is one of the main challenges different countries face in the technology sphere.
-Due to the United Stated made an initiative of investing heavily in the cyber security domain.
+This is ue to the United Stated having made an initiative of investing heavily in the cyber security domain.
 This is being training and ensuring that they have the best cyber security brains and technologies.
 Cyber wars have been conducted by non-state and state parties who are aiming at knowing the extent that the U.S government can withstand in terms of cyber-attacks.
 This may be aimed at disrupting organizations working environment to steal intellectual property and even disrupt military operations.
 Due to this, the U.S government came out with strategic goals that can be used to help in containing cyber-crime attacks.

 One of the strategic goals is to build and maintain ready forces with the capability to conduct cyberspace operations.
-To achieve this, the U.S department of defense had to come out with a cyber mission force.
+To achieve this, the U.S Department of Defense (DoD) had to come out with a Cyber Mission Force (CMF).
 Through CMF, cyber missions can be coordinated and done within that department.
-The U.S DoD had to improve in recruiting its personnel, enhancing the training and even y strongly relying on the private sector.
-The people in CMF group should work aiming at becoming the bests since the training is so objective oriented.
+The U.S DoD had to improve in recruiting its personnel, enhancing the training and strongly relying on the private sector.
+The people in CMF group should work at becoming the bests since the training is so objective oriented.
 Recruitment should be advanced.
 This includes developing and enhancing their career.
 CMF's have a unique real training that will help the involved individuals.
-To enhance there and build up their skills, DoD has negotiated with the private sector to include exchange programs so as to gain real experience.
+To enhance and build up their skills, DoD has negotiated with the private sector to include exchange programs so as to gain real experience.
 So, acquiring and building a strong cyber mission force is one of the U.S strategic goals.

 The other strategic goals were to defend the DoD information network, secure DoD data.
 Moreover, mitigate risks to DoD.
 Through this, the DoD has planned to come up with a single network architecture.
 This will help in reinforcing security and easing network management.
 Under this, they have planned to assess the network and systems security together with designing risk mitigation strategies.